-HEXAGONAL SPIRAL
+HEXAGON SPIRAL

-First, I created a single hexagon and wrote the number 1 inside it.
+First, I drew a single hexagon and wrote the number 1 inside it.
 Along the entire outer perimeter of this hexagon, I drew additional hexagons and wrote positive natural numbers inside them in a clockwise direction so that the number 1 was always aligned vertically in a single column.
 I repeated this process until the figure was large enough.

 A remarkable pattern suddenly emerged in this figure.
 I noticed that in the two columns at the top left, there are numerical sequences with an arithmetic progression whose common difference is 6 (highlighted in red), which contain a high frequency of prime numbers.
-The formula for calculating the nth term in the left column is a(n) = 6n + 1, and in the right column, a(n) = 6n + 5.
-I searched for these two numerical sequences on OEIS (Online Encyclopedia of Integer Sequences) and found that both are already in the database under codes A016921 and A016969.
+The formula for calculating the nth term in the left column is a(n) = 6*n + 1, and in the right column, a(n) = 6*n + 5.
+I searched for these two sequences on the OEIS (Online Encyclopedia of Integer Sequences) and found that both are already in the database under codes A016921 and A016969.
 I also found an interesting claim online: the set of the sequences a(n) = 6n + 1 and a(n) = 6n + 5 together contains all prime numbers greater than 3.
 In addition to these two interesting columns containing many prime numbers, I also discovered a sequence of odd numbers that contains no prime numbers (highlighted in blue).
 The formula for calculating the nth term in the blue column is a(n) = 6n + 3.
 I later found this sequence in the OEIS database under code A016945.

 SQUARE SPIRAL